OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/customize-rest-urls.md

 For that, do the following:

-1. In the **Logic** tab, open the **Integrations** folder.
+1. In the **Logic** tab, open the **Integrations** folder;
-1. Expand the REST API and select the method you want to change to display its properties.
+1. Expand the REST API and select the method you want to change to display its properties;
-1. Set the "URL Path" property of the REST API method to the new custom URL.
+1. Set the "URL Path" property of the REST API method to the new custom URL;
-    Example: `/Contacts/{Id}`.
+    1. Example: `/Contacts/{Id}` (input parameters must be set as mandatory).

 The URL property will change accordingly.